Funerary cone of Neferhotep and Amenhotep

 Medium or Technique

 Not On View

-Funerary cone fragment of reddish clay, missing tapering cone element.
-Circular stamp impression on head with an undivided register, with hieroglyphic text identifying the owners as: “Fourth Prophet of Amen, Neferhotep, True-of-Voice” and “his wife, Amenhotep” (Hm-ntr 4-nw n Imn Nfr-Htp MAa-xrw Hmt.f Imn-Htp).
+Funerary cone fragment of reddish clay with most of tapering cone element sawed away and missing; traces of red paint/slip.
+Circular stamp impression on head with an undivided register, identifying owners: “Fourth Prophet of Amen, Neferhotep, True-of-Voice, and his wife, Lady of the House Amenhotep.”
+(Hm-ntr 4-nw n Imn Nfr-Htp MAa-xrw Hmt.f nbt-pr Imn-Htp)

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.

 For other examples of this tomb owner see: Res.72.260; Res.72.261; Res.72.262;